 Leitmotif: "The Office".
 Admittedly it's for a location rather than a character, but otherwise it fits the bill perfectly.
 It even has low-bittage, space-age, and even Ancient Egyptian remixes, heard in Episodes 105, 204 and 303 respectively.

 You hear it exactly three times in the game - two instrumental versions during the finales of Season 1 and 2, and once during Season 1's credits - but "World of Max" applies specifically to Max.

 Licked by the Dog: Stinky is a lazy, scathing, and probably murderous individual, and yet Sal her browbeaten, long suffering, but all around nice guy chef likes her enough to start a relationship with her, so she can't be ALL that bad.

-Except in 304 and 305 we learn that Stinky is just using Sal to try and kill Grandpa Stinky, and when Sal becomes indisposed she moves onto Skun-Ka'pe.
+Except in The Devil's Playhousewe learn that Stinky is just using Sal to try and kill Grandpa Stinky, and when Sal becomes indisposed she moves onto Skun-Ka'pe.
 So she really is that bad.

 Mercy Kill: Played with in "Night of the Raving Dead", after Sam and Max turn into zombies.
 You run into Flint Paper, who tries to pull this trope off, though Sam and Max aren't exactly grateful (unfortunately, zombies can't talk to the living):

 Flint: I hate to do this, but Sam and Max always said they'd rather be dead than one of those... things.